 - Coffee.
 If you’d like to visit for an informal chat over coffee, drop us a line and we’ll see what we can do.
 We are happy to answer questions and give informal feedback on CVs.
 We also have student reps at Cambridge who have done summer placements with us – ask us for contact details.

-At this stage, the WoTeCo scheme is primarily focused at Cambridge University and promoted through CUED and the Careers Service.
-More information is available on any of the above by emailing firstname.lastname@example.org.
+At this stage, the WoTeCo scheme is primarily promoted through university careers services.
+More information is available on any of the above by emailing email@example.com.
 We want to see more women in engineering careers but ultimately the power to make a change lies with you.